 1 Tank 5 is located in Citadel Station and currently is not in service.
-It has been physically disconnected from the distribution system and its future use will be evaluated.
+It has been physically

-2 Tank 6B has been removed from service due to a structural failure.
+Tank 6B has been removed from service due to a structural failure.
 This tank is scheduled for demolition in the 5-year CIP.

-3 Tank 7 is located in Dawson Trails and currently is not in service.
+Tank 7 is located in Dawson Trails and currently is not in service.
 This tank is not intended for future use by CRW.